top of page

 Other uses:

-1. We may request information about the Grant-holders’ musical development in order to promote the work of the Trust, asking for written permission to share details of personal success or the benefits of courses and workshops attended with the help of its bursary scheme.
+1. We may request information about the grant-holders’ musical development in order to promote the work of the Trust, asking for written permission to share details of personal success or the benefits of courses and workshops attended with the help of its bursary scheme.

 Purpose: Donate & become a Friend